grygy/pv217-microservices-materials/05/README.md

 ### Mocking

-But how to isolate the code from the rest of the system?
+But how do we isolate the code from the rest of the system?
 The answer is mocking.
 Mocking is a technique used to isolate the code under test from the rest of the system.
 It is used to replace the real dependencies of the code with fake ones.
 This allows you to test the code in isolation.

 ## Integration tests

 Integration tests are used to test the interaction between different parts of the system.
-Usually it means testing flows in the system and checking if the system behaves as expected.
+Usually, this means testing the system's flow and checking if the system behaves as expected.
 In our case of `passenger-service` it could mean testing if the passenger can be created and then retrieved from the database using the REST API.
 This tests every layer of the system.

-They ensure that the system is set up correctly also in production environment.
+They ensure that the system is set up correctly and also in a production environment.

 ### `@QuarkusIntegrationTest` annotation

 Quarkus provides a `@QuarkusIntegrationTest` annotation that allows you to write integration tests for your Quarkus application.
 These tests are executed against the build artifact -- whether it's a JAR file, a native executable, or a container image -- using the production configuration profile.

-It's a black box in terms of the actual execution but thanks to the dev services and the test containers it's possible to test the whole system in production-like environment.
+It's a black box in terms of the actual execution, but thanks to the dev services and the test containers, it's possible to test the whole system in a production-like environment.

 ## Technologies